GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/thermalLeakyWell/Example.rst

 ------------------------------------------------------------------

-The Brooks-Corey relative permeabilities and capillary pressure are described using tables constructed using the parameters values provided in the benchmark description: wetting-phase saturation range between 0.2 and 0.95, entry pressure of 10000 Pa, Brooks-Corey parameter of 2.
+The Brooks-Corey relative permeabilities and capillary pressure are described using tables constructed from the parameters values provided in the benchmark description, with a wetting-phase saturation range between 0.2 and 0.95, an entry pressure of 10000 Pa, and a Brooks-Corey parameter of 2.
 We refer the reader to the files used in the **TableFunction** listed below for the exact values that we have used: